Plattsburgh extends city snow emergency parking bans

-A new local law in Plattsburgh, will come into play the next time the Lake City’s snow emergency lights come on in the event of severe winter weather.
+A new law in Plattsburgh will come into play the next time severe winter weather arrives in the Lake City.

-The lights will continue to mean that drivers have to move their cars off of city streets before midnight to allow public works crews room to plow.
-However, until Thursday night, the streets would always re-open for public parking at 6:00 in the morning.
+The city’s snow emergency lights will continue to be activated by 6 p.m. when snow is expected, giving residents at least six hours’ notice to move their cars before public works crews begin plowing streets.

+But instead of the streets reopening at 6 a.m., the ban will last until either midnight the next night or until the lights are turned off again

 “In the end, it’s going to get the roads cleared out more efficiently and quicker, so in the end, it’ll be better for everybody,” Ward 6 Democrat Jeff Moore said.
 “And if this doesn’t work out, we can always try something else — but we need to do something.”

-The downtown parking lots will be available during snow emergencies.
-They’ll also be free of charge, as the Lake City’s paid parking enforcement efforts will be suspended while an emergency is in progress.
+Downtown parking lots will be open during snow emergencies and parking enforcement will be suspended

 “We do control the lights downtown separate from the rest of the city, so that once we do the cleanup downtown, we can turn those lights off and people can potentially park on the street to allow for businesses getting business downtown,” Rosenquest added.